128technology/docs/docs/cli_reference.md

 - **capture-filter**    The capture-filter to remove (Uses BPF syntax)

 #### Description
-Deletes only those capture-filters that have been created with the _create capture-filter_ command on the specified node.
+Deletes a capture-filter created using create capture-filter.
+(It will not delete filters committed as part of the configuration.)

 #### Example
 ```